misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 XSAMS JAXB convenience extensions
 -------------------------------------

-For convenience, all XSAMS object classes were extended and grouped into packages by the schema block they are appearing in:
+For convenience, all the XSAMS object classes were extended and grouped by the schema block into different packages :

 * org.vamdc.xsams.common